corsec00/CSA-CCSK/Questions.md

 <BR>A: False

 Any given processor and memory will nearly always be running multiple workloads, often from different tenants.
-A(L): True
+<br>A(L): True

 Even with immutable infrastructures, the production environment, should be actively monitored for changes and deviations from approved baselines.
-A(L): True
+<br>A(L): True

-31 - Cloud Control Matrix (CCM) is a completely independent cloud assessment toolkit that does not map any existing standards A(L): False
+31 - Cloud Control Matrix (CCM) is a completely independent cloud assessment toolkit that does not map any existing standards
+<br>A(L): False

 ### Unaswered

 23 - in general, the majority of laws and regulations regarding data in network or cloud environment are designed to be what?
-A(L): Designed to ensure data privacy, security, and complianceand to protect the confidentiality, integrity, and availability of data, as well as to establish guidelines for data handling, storage, transfer, and disclosure.
+<br>A(L): Designed to ensure data privacy, security, and complianceand to protect the confidentiality, integrity, and availability of data, as well as to establish guidelines for data handling, storage, transfer, and disclosure.
 They often address issues such as data protection, data breach notification, consent requirements, cross-border data transfers, industry-specific regulations, and compliance